Dethridge wheel

-The Dethridge Wheel was prevalent throughout the 20th century and was used in several countries including Australia, India, Indonesia, Israel, Africa and the United States.
+The Dethridge wheel was prevalent throughout the 20th century and was used in several countries including Australia, India, Indonesia, Israel, Africa and the United States.

 History

-In 1910, The Victorian State and Water Supply Commissioner, John Stewart Dethridge, developed the "Dethridge Direct-Measuring Water Meter" or "Dethridge Wheel".
-Its initial use was to accurately measure the flow of water at specific irrigation sites in Australia.
+In 1910, the Victorian State and Water Supply Commissioner, John Stewart Dethridge, developed the "Dethridge Direct-Measuring Water Meter" or "Dethridge Wheel".
+Its initial use was to accurately measure the flow of water at specific irrigation sites in Australia, especially in areas throughout New South Wales and Victoria.
 The flow of water had to be regulated to ensure that there was a sustainable and efficient use of the water in irrigation.
 The Dethridge Wheel was being used all the way until the 21st century and there are several countries that use its technological insights.